 The project proposes a nature-based solution to protect and restore marine and coastal habitats, creating robust and climate-resilient marine and coastal habitats and communities.

-By creating a habitat with high biodiversity and protecting the coast, the protected marine and coastal species present in this oasis will be better protected.
+By creating a habitat with high biodiversity and protecting the coastal habitats, the endangered marine and coastal species in this oasis will be better protected.

-Educating and raising public awareness on the importance of biogenic reef restoration as a nature-based solution for coastal defense and enhancing marine biodiversity is the first step towards a paradigm shift: protecting coasts by restoring natural environments, no longer creating barriers artificial in the sea.
+Educating and raising public awareness on the importance of biogenic reef restoration as a nature-based solution for coastal defense and enhancing marine biodiversity is the first step towards a paradigm shift: protecting coasts by restoring natural environments, no longer creating barriers artificial at sea.